Fairness Definitions in Language Models Explained: Fairness definitions for encoder-only language models

 \begin{itemize}

-\item \textbf{Word-Embeddings Association Test (WEAT)}~\cite{caliskan2017semantics} quantifies the correlation between two demographic groups $g_1$ and $g_2$ (\textit{e.g.,} male and female) and two groups of target terms (\textit{e.g.,} family and career), following the Implicit Association Test~\cite{greenwald1998measuring}.
-Formally, the sets of attribute words are represented by $A_1$ and $A_2$, and the sets of target words are denoted by $T_1$ and $T_2$.
-Stereotypical associations are quantified using the following test statistic:
+\item \textbf{Word-Embeddings Association Test (WEAT)}~\cite{caliskan2017semantics} quantifies the correlation between two demographic groups $g_1$ and $g_2$ (\textit{e.g.}, male and female) and two groups of attribute terms (\textit{\textit{e.g.},} family and career), following the Implicit Association Test~\cite{greenwald1998measuring}.
+In formal terms, let $T_1$ and $T_2$ be two sets of target words of equal size, with representative elements $t_1 \in T_1$ and $t_2 \in T_2$.
+Similarly, let $A_1$, $A_2$ be two sets of attribute words, with representative elements $a_1 \in A_1$, and $a_2 \in A_2$.
+Let $\cos(t, a)$ denote the cosine similarity between the vectors of words $t$ and $a$.
+The test statistic is defined as:

-where $s(a_\text{i,j}, T_1, T_2)$ calculates the disparity between the average cosine similarity of the $j-th$ sensitive attribute of the $i-th$ demographic group with all the target words in $T_1$ and with all the target words in $T_2$.
-It is defined as follows: